 EXCLUSIVE-Software link suspected in Airbus A220 engine blowouts - sources

 A probe into a series of engine failures on Airbus's smallest jet, the A220, is studying whether a software change set off unexpected vibrations that damaged fast-moving parts and forced three emergency landings, people familiar with the case said.
-The airline Swiss briefly halted its fleet of A220 jets for checks on Oct 15 after the third flight in as many months was forced to divert with engine damage.
-Engine maker Pratt & Whitney also expanded checks on similar engines worldwide.
+The airline Swiss briefly halted its fleet of A220 jets for checks after the third flight in as many months was forced to divert with engine damage on Oct 15.
+Engine maker Pratt & Whitney has also ordered checks on similar engines worldwide.

 Investigators are focusing their attention on recent changes in engine software that may have caused parts that compress air inside the engine to be set in a way that caused mechanical resonance or destructive vibrations, two of the people said.
 Neither the aircraft nor the engine has been grounded but pilots have been told to avoid certain combinations of thrust settings and altitude to avoid the risk of a new problem until the root cause of the three Swiss engine failures can be found.

 A third source said it may take until December to confirm the cause, while other scenarios have also not been ruled out.
-Airbus, which was starting a Pacific tour to promote the A220 on Thursday, had no immediate comment on the investigation.
+Airbus had no immediate comment.

 Officials at the U.S. National Transportation Safety Board (NTSB), which is leading an investigation into the recent failures involving the U.S.-built engine, declined comment.
 The European Union Aviation Safety Agency (EASA) said it was monitoring the situation closely and coordinating with the U.S. Federal Aviation Administration.